holumyn/daysOfProgramming/README.md

 # Gloopro-Technical-Tests-2

+# Instructions
+ - Clone the Repo to your local machine
+ - Solve the problem in your own branch
+ - The push your work when you are done.

 ## Question 1

 Marie invented a Time Machine and wants to test it by time-traveling to visit Russia on the Day of the Programmer (the **256th**) day of the year) during a year in the inclusive range from **1700** to **2700**.